awhit012/FEWD-52/resources/FEWD_52_Syllabus.md

 Learning Objectives:
 - In-class time to work on final project.

+## Week 10: ADVANCED CONCEPTS 1
+#### Lesson 16: TODO LIST LAB
+- Bringing together concepts of DOM manipulation and forms you will
+- build a functioning todo list app

+#### Lesson 17: FINAL PROJECT LAB
+Learning Objectives:
+- In-class time to work on final project.

-## Week 9: AJAX, APIS & LAB
+## Week 11: ADVANCED CONCEPTS 2
-#### Lesson 16: AJAX & APIS
+#### Lesson 18: AJAX & APIS
 - Use $.ajax to GET data from OMDB API
 - Use jQuery to display that data on the page

-#### Lesson 17: FINAL PROJECT LAB
+#### Lesson 19: FINAL PROJECT LAB
 Learning Objectives:
 - In-class time to work on final project.

-## Week 10: FINAL PROJECTS
+## Week 12: FINAL PROJECTS
 #### Lesson 20: PRESENTATIONS